Summer School 2025

 Dinner at a restaurant

-This intensive and varied one-week program will allow many opportunities to discuss with speakers and fellow participants.
+This intensive and varied one-week program allowed many opportunities to discuss with speakers and fellow participants.

 Organizers